Frequently Asked Questions about the

 Where can I get bathymetry data and bathymetric maps?

 A bathymetric map depicts the topography of the ocean floor.
-Bathymetric maps - as well as the digital bathymetry data from which they are produced - are distributed by the NOAA National Geophysical Data Center's Marine Geology and Geophysics Division.
+Bathymetric maps - as well as the digital bathymetry data from which they are produced - are distributed by NCEI's Center for Coasts, Oceans, and Geophysics.

 Are NCEI Products and Data Free?